Martin Luther King, Jr. Day Observation Read More

 The purposes of the Nash Community College Global Perspectives Scholars Club is to encourage active student involvement in learning about cultures, countries, and ways of life that are different from their own.
 To explore the role of a global citizen on campus, in the community, around the world, and raise funds for club members who are participating in NCC Study Abroad trip.

-Men Achieving Leadership and Excellence (M.A.L.E.) promotes academic, personal & professional success for minority males at Nash CC.
+Men Achieving Leadership and Excellence (M.A.L.E.) promotes academic, personal & professional success for minority males at NCC.

-College Lambda Alliance of Students and Supporters (NCLASS) is an organization whose purpose is to provide outreach, support, information, and resources for gay, lesbian, transgender, and bisexual students.
-NCLASS also provides information and resources to students regarding sexuality and sexual orientation and strives to promote a culture of equality for all Nash Community College students.
+Nash Community College Lambda Alliance of Students and Supporters (NCCLASS) is an organization whose purpose is to provide outreach, support, information, and resources for gay, lesbian, transgender, and bisexual students.
+NCCLASS also provides information and resources to students regarding sexuality and sexual orientation and strives to promote a culture of equality for all Nash Community College students.

 SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA helps each student excel by providing educational programs, leadership opportunities, events and competitions that support career and technical education (CTE).
 Students enrolled in Welding, Industrial Systems Technology, Cosmetology, Medical Assisting, Computer-Integrated Machining, Culinary Arts, and Criminal Justice programs are invited to be part of the NCC SkillsUSA Chapter.